 4. Add Them Into Everyday Dishes

-Last but not least, whole grains make wonderful additions to all kinds of meals.
+Last but not least, whole grains make wonderful additions to all kinds of meals such as on of our Red Beans and Rice recipes.
 Using our tips from before like infusing the grains with flavor or mixing in cooked white rice, you can make any meal with whole grains.
 If you’re not sure where to start, take a look at a few of our options.

 Starting your day with whole grains is simpler than you might think.
 If you love a good fruit and granola parfait, start your day with this Four Grain Berries and Yogurt bowl.
 Or, for something a bit more egg and bacon forward, try this Brown Rice Frittata with Bacon and Edamame.